-Tribal-Federal Overlap
+Tribal-State-Federal Overlap

-• In some cases both Federal (i.e. U.S. EPA, US-ACE or BLM) and tribal laws and requirements may be applicable to a response action and both oversight authorities may be applicable.
+In some cases both Federal (i.e. U.S. EPA, COE or BLM) and/or AK-DEC and tribal laws and requirements may be applicable to a response action and both oversight authorities may be applicable.